 This tool was a great intro to PDM for a lot of folks, but it wasn’t without its issues.
 When companies started to grow and add designers, the Workgroup PDM vault became problematic.
 It wasn’t a scalable option beyond a certain point, and Workgroup PDM has often become a liability for these companies.

-Whenever SOLIDWORKS "sunsets" a product such as Workgroup, the users are given a long runway to deal with the transition.
-In this case, Workgroup PDM was given a two year transition period.
+Whenever SOLIDWORKS PDM database “sunsets” a product such as Workgroup, the users are given a long runway to deal with the transition.
+In this case, Workgroup PDM was given a two-year transition period.
 That was over two years ago, and SW2018 is the first release of SOLIDWORKS to not support Workgroup PDM.
-This has already forced some companies to make the switch to either PDM Standard or PDM Professional, but we predict that the real crunch-time is going to be in Q4 of 2018.
+This has already forced some companies to make the switch to either PDM Standard or PDM Professional if they want to continue to use SOLIDWORKS PDM database, but we predict that the real crunch-time is going to be in Q4 of 2018.